arvigeus/AZ-204/Questions/API Management.md

 - [ ] `<cache-lookup-value key="" />`
 - [ ] `<cache-lookup-value value="" />`

-Answer: This looks like user endpoint, `Authorization` header could be used.
+Answer: This looks like a user-specific endpoint.
+The response is typically user-dependent, and the `Authorization` header is often used to distinguish identities.
+So, vary the cache by `Authorization` header.
+The rest of the options are irrelevant or malformed.

 ---